alrieckert/lazarus/README.txt

 that runs on more than 20 platforms (linux, windows, BSD, OS/2, DOS, PowerPC, and many more).

-The LCL currently supports linux (gtk, gnome and little bit gtk2) and windows.
+The LCL currently supports linux (gtk, gtk2 and qt4), all flavours of windows, even wince, Mac OS X (gtk, qt4 and carbon), FreeBSD (gtk, gtk2).
+There is experimental support for Solaris and the native pascal backend fpgui which runs on windows, wince and linux.

 --------------------------------------------------------------------------------
 Compilation: